cmhood/mem/README.md

 you know well are reviewed less frequently, and cards you are struggling with are reviewed more frequently.

-Each day, some cards will be selected for review, while others are skipped.
+Each day, some cards will be selected for review, while others will be skipped.
-Once all selected cards are correctly recalled (i.e. scored at least a 3) on a given day, the program will update your deck(s) based on your responses, and no further review will be possible for that day.
+Once all selected cards are successfully recalled, the program will update your deck(s) based on your responses, and no further review will be possible for that day.

 ## Usage